mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 Array (`-padding`) | `NSValue.UIEdgeInsetsValue` | `NSValue.uiEdgeInsetsValue`

-For padding attributes, note that the arguments to `UIEdgeInsetsMake()` in Objective-C and `EdgeInsets(top:left:bottom:right:)` in Swift are specified in counterclockwise order, in contrast to the clockwise order defined by the style specification.
+For padding attributes, note that the arguments to `UIEdgeInsetsMake()` in Objective-C and `UIEdgeInsets(top:left:bottom:right:)` in Swift are specified in counterclockwise order, in contrast to the clockwise order defined by the style specification.

 ## Filtering sources